michael-ouyang-projects/openapi-demo/README.md

 }
 ```

 ### 3-4.
-Add the directory that contains the generated interface and model to the project source sets
+Add the directory that contains the generated interfaces and models to the project source sets
 ```groovy
 sourceSets {
     main {